 Students are required to work in government or industry for a minimum of 120 hours to gain practical experience in the application of project management and business analysis concepts.
 All positions have been reviewed and approved by EBTM faculty.
 A total of 6 units for any combination of directed readings, independent research, and intership is allowed n the PMBA area of study.
 Graded S/U. Prerequisites: a minimum 3.0 cumulative GPA and consent of the instructor.

-Professors: Chaodong Han (Interim Chair), Xiaolin Li, Barindra Nag, Sharma Pillutla, Dong-Qing Yao
+Professors: Chaodong Han (Chairperson), Xiaolin Li, Barindra Nag, Sharma Pillutla, Stella Tomasi, Dong-Qing Yao

-Associate Professors: Neeraj Parolia, Natalie Scala (Graduate Program Director), Stella Tomasi
+Associate Professors: Neeraj Parolia, Natalie Scala (Graduate Program Director)

 Assistant Professors: Feng Cheng, Mona Mohamed, Xiaorui Zhu